AlexRodriguez-dev/JustWeather/README.md

 # JustWeather
 JustWeather is a minimalistic weather application.
+That uses a user's location to display weather points.
+This is done by using a geolocation api and a weather api.